andystep1/BeerAdvisor/readme.md

 # Beer advisor

-This is a sourse for my pet project.
+This is a source for my pet project.
 Telegram bot that can recognize ±199 different beers and reply with based information.
 Model Yolov5 was taken form *[Ultralytics](https://github.com/ultralytics/yolov5/)* and fine-tuned on 4k images

 ## Installation